donohoe/precog/README.md

 ## Installation

-This extension is not available in the Chrome WebSTore.
+This extension is not available in the Chrome WebStTore.
 You need to run it in Developer mode.

 ### Download